oliyan/js/jscourse.md

 // >>>>>Logging the return value from circle1.myfunc() The addition is 7
 ```

-> 1. We can directly return an object from a function.
-> 2. We can pass parameters to the function and create object variables accordingly.
-> 3. We can also create functions inside objects and return it
->

 ## Constructor Function.
+1. Just like factory function, the job of a constructor is to create an object.
-1. Constructor Functions are defined as PascalNotation()
+2. Constructor Functions are defined as PascalNotation()
-2. Constructors provide a blueprint for creating multiple objects with the same structure and behavior, promoting code reuse and encapsulation.
+3. Constructors provide a blueprint for creating multiple objects with the same structure and behavior, promoting code reuse and encapsulation.
-3. It is invoked with a new keyword.
+4. It is invoked with a `new` operator.
-4. Inside the constructor function, `this` refers to the newly created object, allowing properties and methods to be assigned to it.
+5. Inside the constructor function, `this` refers to the newly created object, allowing properties and methods to be assigned to it.
+6. We don't have to explicitly return the object to the caller.
+It is done under the hood.

 ```Javascript
 function Circle(radius) {